FengheTan9/MambaMIM/readme.md

 ### Prepare Datasets

-We recommend you to convert the dataset into the  [nnUNet](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md) format.
+We recommend that you convert the dataset into the [nnUNet](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md) format.

 ```
 └── MambaMIM